MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sign-out-inactive-users.md

    Where:

-  - -Enabled specifies whether idle session sign-out is enabled or disabled by using $true or $false.
+   - **-Enabled** specifies whether idle session sign-out is enabled or disabled by using **$true** or **$false**.

-  - -WarnAfter specifies the amount of after which a user is notified that they will be signed out after a period of inactivity as a New-TimeSpan which can be configured in seconds, minutes, or hours.
+   - **-WarnAfter** specifies the amount of after which a user is notified that they will be signed out after a period of inactivity as a **New-TimeSpan** which can be configured in seconds, minutes, or hours.

-  - -SignOutAfter specifies the amount of time after which is a user is signed out of Microsoft 365 if they do not respond to the -WarnAfter prompt.
+   - **-SignOutAfter** specifies the amount of time after which is a user is signed out of Microsoft 365 if they do not respond to the **-WarnAfter** prompt.

 > [!NOTE]
-> You must specify values for both WarnAfter and SignOutAfter.
-The SignOutAfter must be greater than the WarnAfter value.
+> You must specify values for both **WarnAfter** and **SignOutAfter**.
+The **SignOutAfter** must be greater than the WarnAfter value.
 >
 > It takes about 15 minutes for the policy to take effect across your organization.
 The policy doesn't affect existing sessions.
-To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.
+To view the idle session sign-out values you've set, use **Get-SPOBrowserIdleSignOut**.
 >
 > For info about Microsoft 365 session lengths (regardless of activity), see [Session timeouts for Microsoft 365](/office365/enterprise/session-timeouts).